Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Introduction

-Renewable energy technologies are considered to be a key challenge for facing climate change and energy security problems \cite{petropoulos2022forecasting}.
+Renewable energy technologies are considered to be a key challenge for facing climate change and energy security problems \cite{LeeChul-Yong2017Ftdo}.
 Forecasting renewable energies is of utmost importance for the security of the systems and ensuring consistent supply for demand.
-One leading source of renewable energy is wind energy, which contributed 6.7\% of the global electricity demand in 2021 \cite{iea}.
-Accurate forecasting of wind power generation is critical for planning suitable energy schedules and setting achievable renewable energy targets, on the scale of minutes to days-ahead \cite{petropoulos2022forecasting}.
-Coherent forecasts for wind power generation are desired, as decision-making often draws on forecasts from multiple levels of the hierarchy \cite{GilbertCiaran2020LTDf}.
-Hierarchical forecasting ensures coherency of forecasts, and has been empirically shown to improve wind power forecasts \cite{8453006}.
-However, difficulties involved in forecasting wind power includes the limited predictability of the weather, failure of turbines due to technical or physical issues such as high wind speed, and the nonlinearity of the power curve of wind turbines \cite{NorbuSonam2021Mtro}.
+One leading source of renewable energy is wind energy, which contributed 7.3\% of the global electricity demand in 2022, and is projected to account for 12.1\% by 2028 \cite{iea}.
+However, accurate forecasting of wind energy is non-trivial given the inherently variable and uncertain nature of wind speeds on different time scales.
+Accurate forecasting of wind energy generation is critical for planning suitable energy schedules and setting achievable renewable energy targets, on the scale of minutes to days-ahead \cite{abolghasemi2021state, petropoulos2022forecasting}.
+Hierarchical forecasting ensures coherency of forecasts, and has been empirically shown to improve wind energy forecasts \cite{8453006, sharma2023optimal}.
+However, difficulties involved in forecasting wind energy includes the limited predictability of the weather, failure of turbines due to technical or physical issues such as high wind speed, and the nonlinearity of the power curve of wind turbines \cite{NorbuSonam2021Mtro}.
+Recent studies leverage the cross-sectional hierarchical time series and show that forecast accuracy can be improved by reconciliation methods \cite{sharma2023optimal}.
+These methods are suitable for determining optimal forecasts for wind turbines and wind farms located in different geographical locations.
+However, forecasts are often required for various forecasting horizons, including very short-term to short-term and longer terms.
+The temporal information in data can be used for building temporal hierarchies and cross-temporal hierarchies to further improve forecast accuracy across different levels and horizons.